Yunxiang-Li/Unreal4_Escape-Room-Demo/README.md

 - [License](#license)

 ## Background

-This is a very simple building escape game made by Unreal4 Game Engine according to the [Michigan State University](https://msu.edu/)'s coursera course [Introduction to Game Development](https://www-cloudfront-alias.coursera.org/learn/game-development/home/welcome).
+This is a very simple building escape game demo made by Unreal4 Game Engine.

-This game altogether has 2 levels.
-For each level, player needs to collect specific amount of scores(50 scores in both level) by shooting moving targets to win the level.
-Both levels have time limit, 15 seconds for level one and 10 seconds for level two.
-The player can shoot green targets to earn 5 scores each, shoot white targets to earn 3 seconds each and lose 3 seconds if shooting red targets.

-Player can press wasd or arrow buttons to move, player can also press left mouse button or space button to shoot.
-If time is up then the game ends, player can shoot rotating buttons to restart, go to next level or play again.
+In this demo, player needs to open two doors and escape the room.
+Player can use `wasd` or arrow keys to move and use mouse to change views.
+Additionally, player can use right mouse button to grab or release objects in the scene(button pressed to grab and button released to release).

 ## Exhibition